Thank you for subscribing to Seavoices’ updates!

 4 mins

-Giving a Voice to Seafarers, Unions and the Singapore Maritime Core
+Giving a Voice to Seafarers, Unions, and the Singapore Maritime Core

-SMOU General Secretary Mary Liew gave a voice to seafarers, Unions and the Singapore Maritime Core at the Maritime Manpower Forum organised by Maritime and Port Authority of Singapore (MPA).
+SMOU General Secretary Mary Liew gave a voice to seafarers, Unions and the Singapore Maritime Core at the Maritime Manpower Forum organised by the Maritime and Port Authority of Singapore (MPA).

 During the conversation on Emerging Skills and Future Jobs within the Maritime Industry, Ms Liew highlighted that Unions can play a vital role in working alongside shipping companies to reach their strategic goals and vision.